Chief Academic Officer

 Your child must be completely toilet trained.

 - A preschool screening through the NNPS First Step Office is required.
 The preschool screening provides information that sorts students based on school readiness factors.
 First Step Preschool accepts students with the greatest academic need first, and then continues to accept children in ranked order until all spaces are filled.
-Students who meet at least one of the following criteria are given priority on the ranking list:

 Within 90 days of screening, parents are notified by letter regarding their child’s acceptance into the program, or whether the child has been placed on the Waiting List for the zoned school.
 This letter will describe the process and documents required for registration.
 It is important that the First Step Office have the most current address and phone number on file.
 Please call 283-7788, ext.
 12183, if contact information changes.